sdepold/octo.erl/README.md

 %% Returns the just created branch octo_reference. octo:create_branch(Owner, Repo, BranchName, Source).

+%% Creating a tag in a repository.
+%%
+%% Args:
+%% - Owner:   Owner of the repository.
+Char list.
+%% - Repo:    Name of the repository.
+Char list.
+%% - TagName: Name of the to be created tag.
+Char list.
+%% - Source:  The sha from which to create the tag from.
+Char list.
+%%
+%% Returns the just created branch octo_reference. octo:create_tag(Owner, Repo, TagName, Source).

 %% Delete a specific reference of a repository.
 %%
 %% Args
 %% - Owner:   Owner of the repository.
 Char list.
 %% - Repo:    Name of the repository.
 Char list.
-%% - RefName: The to be read reference.
+%% - RefName: Name of the to be deleted reference.
 Char list.
 %%     Valid examples:
 %%     - refs/heads/my-branch
 %%     - heads/my-branch